BrentCrystal/SQLDbDemo/README.md

 # SQLDbDemo
-A Christmas list SQL database mini project built by Brent Crystal.
+A SQL database mini project that holds information about people on your Christmas list.